PJasiczek/python-clib/README.md

 # Module C functions callable from Python
-> This repository contains simple equations implemented in C functions callable from Python
+> This repository contains simple equations implemented in C functions callable from Python.

 ## Status
 Project is: _finished_.